MichalTorma/android-terminal-setup/CONTRIBUTING.md

-# Contributing to debian-android-ssh
+# Contributing to android-terminal-setup

-Thank you for your interest in contributing to debian-android-ssh!
+Thank you for your interest in contributing to android-terminal-setup!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute